Photoshop ($247 value)

 What software do I need?

-The main editing software that Kristine uses and teaches is Adobe Camera Raw (uses the same engine as Lightroom, so if you use LR all of the steps are applicable just a slightly different interface) and Photoshop.
-You will need photoshop to follow along with the tutorials step by step.
-Kristine also uses Starry Landscape Stacker for mac ($55, and so worth it), and recommends Sequator for Windows (free).
-And uses PTGui for Panoramic stitching, but it is not 100% necessary, you can stitch in Photoshop
+The main editing software that I use and teach is Adobe Camera Raw (which uses the same engine as Lightroom, so if you use LR all of the steps are applicable just a slightly different interface) and Photoshop.
+You can get a monthly subscription to these programs (I cover exactly how to in the class).
+I also use Starry Landscape Stacker for Mac ($55, and so worth it), and recommend Sequator for Windows (free).

 Or hop onto a live chat with me!
 Yes, for real- it's me, Kristine, on this little chat icon off to the right here.

-Now a quick side note- I do sometimes sleep 😂- there should be a note there to say if I'm not at/near the computer- but if I don't reply that is why
+Now a quick side note: I do sometimes sleep 😂there should be a note there to say if I'm not at/near the computer.
+So if I don't answer right away I am either sleeping, or feeding one of my kids, leave your email and I will reply ASAP!